Vi1en/NovaNest/README.md

 - Local web server (for development)

 ### Installation
-1. Download all files to your web directory
+1. Clone the repository: `git clone https://github.com/Vi1en/NovaNest.git`
-2. Ensure images are in the correct location
+2. Navigate to the directory: `cd NovaNest`
 3. Open `index.html` in a web browser
-4. For development, use a local server (e.g., Live Server in VS Code)
+4. For development, use a local server

 ### Development Server
 ```bash